dib-lab/farm-notes/snakemake-slurm.md

 snakemake --cluster "sbatch -A CLUSTER_ACCOUNT -t CLUSTER_TIME -p CLUSTER_PARTITION -N CLUSTER_NODES -J JOBNAME" —jobs NUM_JOBS_TO_SUBMIT
 ```
 Notes:
   - Most clusters would prefer if you run use an interactive session to run this, so that you're not running anything on the login nodes.
-However, since this process is only submitting jobs, you can alternatively run this command on tmux/screen on a login node.
+Since this process is only submitting jobs, you _can_ run this command on tmux/screen on a login node, but only do it for a small number of jobs (otherwise you'll slow everyone up and your job will be killed by admin!).
  - the `--jobs` parameter allows snakemake to submit up to NUM_JOBS_TO_SUBMIT number of jobs, but please be aware of submission limits on your cluster.
 By default, snakemake will only submit jobs that can be run (input files already exist).
 There is a parameter called `--immediate-submit` that will submit all jobs at once, but this may be an issue if the input files for those jobs are not available when those jobs make it through the scheduling queue.

 ## Using a cluster configuration file